 There are three divisions of the NCAA.
 Divisions 1 and 2 are the only ones which offer scholarships!
 Whereas the NCAA D1 and D2 schools are large public universities, the D3 is usually small private colleges.
 While you won’t be able to get an athletic scholarship at the D3 level, you might be able to get an academic scholarship.

 The NCAA D1 is very competitive.
 Because of the stricter rules about eligibility, most foreign players play at the D2 level.
-It is also possible to start out at the D2 level and (after 2 years) be approached to play at the D1 level.
+It is also possible to start out at the D2 level and (after 2 years) and then move to play at the D1 level.

 - Mostly large public universities